netmix/dj-on-air-widget/readme.txt

 == Changelog ==

+= 0.2.5 =
+* Added shortcode to output a full schedule on any page or post.

 = 0.2.4 =
 * Fixed a conflict DJ On-Air Widget had another plugin
 * Fixed the admin menu in Wordpress 3.3